mei-friend/mei-friend/CONTRIBUTING.md

 ## How can I contribute?

-We are grateful for contributions to the mei-friend project in the following areas: bug reports, feature requests, contributing encodings to the public repertoire, contributing translation fixes and new translations, and contributing to the mei-friend codebase.
+We are grateful for contributions to the mei-friend project in the following areas: [bug reports](#reporting-bugs), [feature requests](#requesting-new-features), [contributing encodings to the public repertoire](#contributing-encodings-to-the-public-repertoire), [contributing translation fixes and new translations](#contributing-translation-fixes-and-new-translations), and [contributing to the mei-friend codebase](#contributing-to-the-mei-friend-codebase).

-## Reporting Bugs
+## Reporting bugs

 If you find a bug in mei-friend, please raise an issue on the [mei-friend GitHub repository's issue tracker](https://github.com/mei-friend/mei-friend/issues/new/choose).
 Please follow the template provided, entering as much information as possible, including the version of mei-friend you are using, the operating system you are using, and the steps to reproduce the bug.